 Restorative Dentistry in Bala Cynwyd, PA

 Dr. Weinstock begins every complex dental case with a full and thorough oral health exam.
-He will work with each patient to build a treatment plan that fits within their budget and lifestyle as well as meets their goals and needs.
-This plan may include a range of treatments that you will need to bring back your natural smile including:
+He will work with each patient to build a treatment plan that fits their budget and lifestyle and meets their goals and needs.
+This plan may include a range of treatments that you will need to bring back your natural smile, including:

 Dental Bridges

-Dental bridges are used to close the gap left between one or multiple consecutive missing teeth.
-They may also use dental crowns, or implants for added support.
-Implant-secured bridges are a very common option because implants provide support that removable bridges do not offer.
+Dental bridges close the gap left by one or multiple consecutive missing teeth.
+They may also use dental crowns or implants for added support.
+Implant-secured bridges are a common option because implants provide support that removable bridges do not offer.
 To learn more about dental bridges, see Dental Bridges.

 Dentures & Partial Dentures

-Dentures are a great restorative option for patients who have an arch of teeth that they are missing.
-We offer traditional dentures, which are removable.
-We also offer implant-secured dentures which offer more stability to chew and speak.
+Dentures are a great restorative option for patients who have a missing arch of teeth.
+We offer traditional, removable dentures.
+We also offer implant-secured dentures, which offer more stability when chewing and speaking.
 To learn more about our denture services, see Dentures and Partial Dentures.

 Dental Crowns

 Dental crowns are used to cover tooth damage, wear, or misalignment.
-They are made of porcelain ceramic caps that can be colored matched to your natural tooth enamel.
-This material is extremely durable and provided added structure and support to your natural teeth.
+They are made of porcelain ceramic caps that can be color-matched to your natural tooth enamel.
+This extremely durable material provides added structure and support to your natural teeth.
 We also use dental crowns to cap off dental implants.
 To learn more about dental crowns, see Dental Crowns.

 Dental Implants

-If you are missing teeth, dental implants are the most natural teeth replacement option.
+If you are missing teeth, dental implants are the most natural tooth replacement option.
 Dr. Weinstock offers many types of dental implants.
 He can replace multiple teeth, a single tooth, or an entire mouth of missing teeth.
-We offer multiple types of dental implants such as Single Tooth Implants and All-on-Four, depending on each individuals needs.
+We offer multiple types of dental implants, such as Single Tooth Implants and All-on-Four, depending on each individual’s needs.
 To learn more about these options, see Single Dental Implant and All-On-Four.
 To learn more about dental implants, see Dental Implants.

 Sedation Dentistry

-If you are missing teeth, or need complex dental work done but avoid the dentist due to fear or dental anxiety, you are not alone.
+You are not alone if you are missing teeth or need complex dental work done, but avoid the dentist due to fear or dental anxiety.
 Dr. Weinstock provides sedation dentistry to help patients receive the dental care they deserve.
-Sedation dentistry will keep you alert and awake but relaxed and calm during your treatment.
+Sedation dentistry will keep you alert, awake, and calm during your treatment.

-Sedation dentistry makes it possible for Dr. Weinstock to perform more than one treatment at a time saving our patients the time, money, and stress of multiple dentist visits.
-During your private consult, your dentist will explain your sedation options and help you choose the right one for you.
+Sedation dentistry allows Dr. Weinstock to perform more than one treatment at a time, saving our patients the time, money, and stress of multiple dentist visits.
+During your private consultation, your dentist will explain your sedation options and help you choose the right one.
 To learn more about our sedation dentistry options, see Sedation Dentistry.

 The Importance of Restorative Dentistry

-Restorative dentistry is vital to maintaining your oral health and helping you live a quality life.
-If your teeth or any part of your mouth are unable to function normally, this can be detrimental to your overall quality of life.
-This field allows dentists to help their patients return form, function, and aesthetics back to their smile.
+Restorative dentistry is vital to maintaining oral health and helping you live a quality life.
+If your teeth or any part of your mouth cannot function normally, this can harm your overall quality of life.
+This field allows dentists to help their patients restore form, function, and aesthetics to their smiles.

 Restorative dentistry can also improve the appearance of your smile.
 By fixing damaged teeth or filling in the gaps in your smile, your dentist can create a smile that will boost your self-esteem.
-This will benefit your personal life as well as your professional life.
-Your smile is often the first thing people notice about you so it is important to fix it with restorative dentistry as soon as you can.
+This will benefit your personal and professional lives.
+Your smile is often the first thing people notice about you, so it is important to fix it with restorative dentistry as soon as you can.

 Why Choose Dr. David Weinstock for Restorative Dentistry?

-Dr. David Weinstock is a highly trained and experienced prosthodontist, periodontist, and offers restorative dental services and treatments.
+Dr. David Weinstock is a highly trained and experienced prosthodontist and periodontist who offers restorative dental services and treatments.
 Prosthodontics is one of the very few specialties in dentistry that the American Dental Association recognizes.
-Prosthodontists undergo a hard three year long training program that teaches them how to treat complex dental concerns such as TMJ issues, advanced gum disease, bone loss, and replacing missing teeth.
+Prosthodontists undergo a hard three-year-long training program that teaches them how to treat complex dental concerns such as TMJ issues, advanced gum disease, bone loss, and replacing missing teeth.

-He serves as a Clinical Professor at the University of Pennsylvania School of Dental Medicine.
+He is a Clinical Professor at the University of Pennsylvania School of Dental Medicine.
 Dr. Weinstock uses treatment planning that is customized to the patient.
 This will ensure patients receive a lasting solution and a beautiful, healthy smile.

 Frequently Asked Questions About Restorative Dentistry

-Restorative dentistry focuses on repairing and rebuilding your teeth to improve your dental health and restore your smile.
-Many people have questions about the treatments available, how they work, and what to expect.
+Restorative dentistry focuses on repairing and rebuilding teeth to improve dental health and restore smiles.
+Many have questions about the treatments available, how they work, and what to expect.
 We cover answers to some of the most common FAQs about restorative dentistry.
-Our goal is to help you understand your options so you can make the best choice for your dental health.
+Our goal is to help you understand your options and make the best choice for your dental health.

 How many teeth can a dental bridge replace?

 A dental bridge can replace one to four teeth.
 The number of teeth it can replace depends on the health and strength of the supporting teeth or implants.
-For more extensive tooth loss, other options like partial dentures or multiple implants might be better.
+Other options, like partial dentures or multiple implants, might be better for more extensive tooth loss.
 We can help determine the best solution for your situation.

 Do dentures look like your old teeth?

-Dentists design modern dentures to look very natural and can closely resemble your old teeth.
-They customize dentures to match the shape, size, and color of your natural teeth.
+Dentists design modern dentures to look natural and closely resemble your old teeth.
+They customize dentures to match your natural teeth’s shape, size, and color.
 While they may not be identical to your original teeth, well-made dentures provide a realistic appearance.
 Your dentist will work with you to ensure your new dentures fit comfortably and look great.

 Can I whiten my crown?

 No, you cannot whiten a dental crown.
-Crowns contain materials like porcelain or composite resin.
-These materials don’t respond to whitening treatments.
+Crowns contain materials like porcelain or composite resin, which don’t respond to whitening treatments.
 If your crown has discoloration or doesn’t match your natural teeth, your dentist might recommend replacing it.
 For the best results, consider whitening your natural teeth before getting a new crown to ensure a consistent color match.

 How painful are all-on-4 dental implants?

 All-on-4 dental implants typically involve some discomfort, but the pain is manageable.
 During the procedure, anesthesia keeps you comfortable.
 Afterward, you might experience swelling, bruising, and mild pain for a few days.
-Over-the-counter pain relievers and doctor’s prescribed medications can help manage this discomfort.
-Most patients find the pain diminishes significantly within a week.
+Over-the-counter pain relievers and doctor-prescribed medications can help manage this discomfort.
+Most patients find that the pain diminishes significantly within a week.

 What is the best age for dental implants?